matthewkarlson/planform/README.md

 ## 😖 Why the Problem Exists

 - Services are often **tailored**, so productization feels difficult
-- Teams don’t want to list static pricing or “packages” on their sites
+- Teams don't want to list static pricing or "packages" on their sites
 - **Sales teams are overloaded** and miss hot leads
 - There's no good way to deliver **instant, personalized strategy**